PMunch/termfm/README.md

 tedious.
 And opening my file manager, navigating to the folder I'm in, find the thing I was looking for, and then copying the path back is even worse.
 So I created this thing, TermFM, short for "Terminal File Manager".
-This is currently in a PoC state, and only supports the basic premise of the idea:
+This is currently in a PoC state, and only supports the basic premise of the idea.
+Here is a YouTube video I recorded of how it works:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/KoSbxQ_UlyA/0.jpg)](https://www.youtube.com/watch?v=KoSbxQ_UlyA)

 ## Setup